fwmarkcheung/camunda-animal-adoption/README.md

 **Docker build optimization**

-The Dockerfile is optimized to only update the required docker image layer if the image is rebuilt due to code/configuration changes.
+The Dockerfile is optimized to only update the required docker image layer if the application image needs to be rebuilt due to code/configuration changes.

 **To shutdown the containers and cleanup images, execute the following commands:**